 I hiked up further.
 There was no trail, so I bushwhacked through the brush, trying not to leave signs of my passage.
 I stopped and listened again.
 Then I heard an engine in the distance.
 I was maybe two hundred yards from the house.
 I listened again, listened and heard nothing.
 Then I headed on, glanced back and could just barely see the house through the trees, and as I hiked my heart pounded fast, sweat pouring down.
 I hoped for quick darkness.

 After I had made about a mile and a half, I heard an odd sound, a kind of pounding, rhythmic, pulsing.
 It grew, then I realized it was a helicopter.
 I was stunned.
 I never expected this.
 I heard it circling overhead, and I hiked faster, picking up the pace.
-The sunlight was fading slowly, but it was dark enough now that I could not see very far ahead.
+The sunlight was fading slowly, but it was dark enough now I could not see very far ahead.
 This meant they could not see very well, either.
 Come darkness, I thought, come.
 Then I saw a light about a hundred yards below me, a spotlight from the helicopter.
 And the helicopter circled with its spotlight shooting down through the trees.
 I heard a voice amplified and echoing in the gorge below, but I could not tell what it said.

 I hiked over the soft loamy branches and ferns, ran in the clearings where I could see ahead of me.
 I walked as fast as I could through the denser woods, climbing over fallen tree trunks.
 At least, I thought, no road comes this way and there's no place to land that beast, so if they follow me, they will have to follow me on foot.
 My pack would slow me down, but they did not know where I was exactly.
 The woods spread around from my father's house for miles in all directions.
 And I had the advantage of the lead and some knowledge of the land.

 After a while, the helicopter seemed to drift on farther away to the west, and I no longer heard the amplified voices.
 I slowed a bit and tried to get my bearings.
 I did not want to go in circles inadvertently.
 I knew I had to keep ascending, get across the ridge and into the next valley.
 No roads went there.
 It was open for thousands of miles, essentially borderless.
 The air was cool and my breath plumed before me.
 Stars began to appear overhead through the trees.
 I could hear the creek running down the hill on my right.
 I readjusted my pack and tied the rifle on the back to free my hands.
 I took out the flashlight, turned it on.
 I listened for a while, pushing my senses out, listening deep into the woods for all sounds.
 I heard whispers like straw in my ears, wind, the voices of the water, but nothing of men.
 I kept moving, my head down and concentrating on my steps, my own little light from the flashlight illuminating the smallest of circles before me.
 I kept moving, looking up from time to time but moving, moving.
 Then I saw a bright star, and I knew it, my brother's star, Polaris.
 "Thank you, brother," I said aloud.
 My heart leaped.
-I kept it before me, hiking on, always sure that I had it in sight.
+I kept it before me, hiking on, always sure I had it in sight.

 I hiked through most of the night, stopping only for brief rests and to drink from my water jug.
 And I listened.
 I heard no voices, no sound of engines.
 I listened hard and heard only the sound of an owl singing somewhere far off.
 Maybe they had called it off for the night.
 Maybe they would resume tomorrow.
 I wondered if they had gone to my brother.
 From the crown of my will I imagined him, his blue eyes shining like mine, drifting toward me from the ragged clearing, his face blazing with light.
 I smiled, thinking of what he had said, and I reached up and touched the medicine pouch.
 I was sure they would never find me.